Evidence Synthesis & Systematic Reviews in the Social Sciences

 Guides to conducting systematic reviews

-The above resources include detailed guidelines and procedures for conducting systematic reviews.
+The resources below include detailed guidelines and procedures for conducting systematic reviews.
 Some first steps to consider include:

 1) Reviews should start with a meaningful and useful question, do you have a defined question?
-Is a systematic review the best way to approach this question?
+What is the best review type to approach this question?

 2) Have you searched for other systematic reviews that have already been done on this question/topic?